rettichschnidi/wakaama/README.md

            exec |  2 |     E      |    No     |    Yes    |         |       |
            dec  |  3 |    R/W     |    No     |    Yes    |  Float  |       |

-The lwm2mclient opens udp port 56830 and tries to register to a LWM2M Server at 127.0.0.1:5683.
+The lwm2mclient opens UDP port 56830 and tries to register to a LWM2M Server at 127.0.0.1:5683.
 It features a basic command line interface.
 Type 'help' for a list of supported commands.